Acute renal failure occurs when the kidneys suddenly stop functioning, for example as a result of poisoning.

 Diagnosis And Treatment

 The veterinarian takes a blood sample to determine kidney damage and to measure how severe the injury is.
 You then measure how well the kidneys filter out urinary substances etc. from the blood, because the content of these rises in the blood in the event of a kidney injury.
 Urine samples are taken to check if there is any infection and if crystals or other abnormalities are found.

 An ultrasound of the kidneys can provide a lot of information, for example, certain poisonings can cause sharp changes in the kidneys that can be detected with ultrasound.

 Intravenous fluid therapy is a central part of the treatment of acute kidney injury.
-Urine production and kidney values are measured continuously to see that the kidneys regain their capacity to filter the blood.
+Urine production and kidney values

 It is important that a cat with acute kidney failure quickly comes under care for the prognosis to be as good as possible.
 After an acute kidney injury, there is a risk that the cat will develop a chronic kidney injury.